rverchere/vmware_exporter/README.md

 - Datastore size and other stuff
 - Basic VM and Host metrics

+## Archive

+Please note this repository is no longer maintained.

+Please go to https://github.com/pryorda/vmware_exporter for new comments.

 ## Usage

 - install with `$ python setup.py install` or `$ pip install vmware_exporter` (Installing from pip will install an old version.
 This is likely something I wont persue)